Being a mom is awesome.

 I haven’t ever discovered a moment of arrival.
 Some days are a struggle.
 Some years are a struggle.

-These are simply five “steps” I took in 2015 toward a healthier mind, body and soul.
+These are simply five “steps” I regularly take toward a healthier mind, body and soul.